Migiro-droid/Getdeals-/MANUAL_MIGRATION_GUIDE.md

     FOR EACH ROW
     EXECUTE FUNCTION public.handle_new_user();

--- Fix existing users table updatedAt constraint issues if they exist DO $$
-BEGIN
-    -- Check if users table exists with updatedAt constraint IF EXISTS (
-        SELECT 1 FROM information_schema.columns
-        WHERE table_schema = 'public'
-        AND table_name = 'users'
-        AND column_name = 'updatedAt'
-        AND is_nullable = 'NO'
-    ) THEN
-        -- Update any existing null values
-        UPDATE public.users
-        SET "updatedAt" = COALESCE("updatedAt", "createdAt", NOW())
-        WHERE "updatedAt" IS NULL;

-        -- Add default value to prevent future null insertions BEGIN
-            ALTER TABLE public.users
-            ALTER COLUMN "updatedAt" SET DEFAULT NOW();
-            RAISE NOTICE '✅ Added default value to users.updatedAt column';
-        EXCEPTION
-            WHEN OTHERS THEN
-                RAISE WARNING 'Could not set default for users.updatedAt: %', SQLERRM;
-        END;

-        RAISE NOTICE '✅ Fixed existing null updatedAt values in users table';
-    END IF;
-END $$;

 -- Migration verification
 DO $$
 DECLARE
     column_exists BOOLEAN;
     trigger_exists BOOLEAN;
 BEGIN
-    -- Check if organization column was added
     SELECT EXISTS (
         SELECT 1 FROM information_schema.columns
         WHERE table_schema = 'public'